adspiceprospice/codebase_extractor/README.md

 # Codebase Extractor

-A simple Python tool to extract and combine code from an entire codebase into a single text file for using with LLM's.
+A simple Python tool to extract and combine code from an entire codebase into a single text file for simplifying workflows when using LLM's.

 ## Features

 - 📂 **Complete Directory Traversal** - Scans your entire codebase (all directories and subdirectories)